Animal welfare at Waitrose

 All supply chains are committed to eradicating on-farm mutilation with procedures such as fish fin clipping forbidden and pig tail docking only permitted with veterinary recommendation.
 We are committed to finding alternatives to all forms of livestock mutilation and although work is ongoing, details of procedures by supply chain is as follows:

-- Organic/free range pigs – 0% tail docked
+- UK Organic/free range pigs – 100% free from tail docking

-- Conventional Turkeys – 100% beak trimmed (hot knife method is prohibited)
+- Conventional Turkeys – 0% free from beak trimming (hot knife method is prohibited).

-- Dairy calves – 95% of retained stock are disbudded
+- UK Dairy calves – 5% of retained stock are free from disbudding.

 All the livestock that provide meat for Waitrose are pre-stunned before slaughter to ensure they are insensitive to pain before being killed.

-- Cattle and farmed deer are stunned using captive bolt
+- Cattle are stunned either electronically or by captive bolt and farmed deer are stunned using captive bolt

 - Lambs are electrically stunned